Digital transformation and disintermediation are having a huge impact on the marketing and sales functions.

 We’ve been working with hundreds of clients to change their business models.
 We have noticed several factors that can almost guarantee issues.
 Here’s a list of the problems we repeatedly see as we talk with prospects and customers.

 - The biggest challenge to progress is past success.
-Businesses are reluctant to change business methods that have gained their success in the past.
+Businesses are reluctant to change methods that have gained success in the past.
 This tendency can be deadly because it will prevent them from taking the steps necessary to prosper.

 - The most dangerous time is when everyone is patting you on the back.
 As they say, you should be careful about reading your press.
 When you think you have the World by the tail, hundreds of small competitors may be waiting to take market share away from you.
 These competitors have fresh ideas and new ways of doing business that may be more in tune with the needs of today’s buyers.